 So why do we even care about this?

-One, when someone searches Etsy, or views your shop, the “gallery images” that are meant to capture the attention of shoppers are a ratio of 5:4 (so slightly wider than they are tall).
-If the photos you upload aren’t a 5:4 ratio, you risk your product being cut off and not shown in its entirety.
+One, when someone searches Etsy, or views your shop, the “gallery images” that are meant to capture the attention of shoppers are a ratio of 4:3 (so slightly wider than they are tall).
+If the photos you upload aren’t a 4:3 ratio, you risk your product being cut off and not shown in its entirety.
 The search results are a crucial opportunity to capture the attention of shoppers, and with part of your product not even been seen, there’s a good chance you’ll be passed over.

-Two, if your product photos in your product listings are all different ratio, that will produce unsightly spaces above and below, or on the sides, of some of your photos.
+Two, if your product photos in your product listings are all different ratios, that will produce unsightly spaces above and below, or on the sides, of some of your photos.
 The “container” for your product photos will fit the largest photo, so anything smaller will show space around it.

 This means your photo will be wider than it is tall.
-It's a perfect size for product listings and if you sell on Etsy, this is the ratio of the thumbnails that appear in the search – which means your entire photo will be shown and none of your product will be cut off.
+It's a perfect size for Etsy, as this is the ratio of the thumbnails that appear in the search and in your shop view - which means your entire photo will be shown and none of your product will be cut off.

-This maintains your 5:4 ratio and ensures your photo is large enough that it will still look great when viewed with the zoom tool.
+This maintains your 4:3 ratio and ensures your photo is large enough that it will still look great when viewed with the zoom tool.

 Keep in mind - your customers need to see great, high quality photos in order to feel like they're making an informed purchase.
 That means that if you want customers to click on your listing when it pops up in the search, they need to be able to see the whole photo (and not have parts of it cut off due to incorrect ratio).